CopelandMIT/labx_master/central_server_code/README.md

 **2.3 Check and Configure SSH Keys**

-Verify that the SSH keys are set up correctly and that you canconnect without a password.
+Verify that the SSH keys are set up correctly and that you can connect without a password.

 1\. **VerifySSH Key Permissions on the Raspberry Pi:**